close-dev-team/mobile-close-channel-sdk-android/README.md

         }
     }
 ```
+Note: If you use the latest gradle, you might have the repositories in the settings.gradle file.
+Please add our private repo to the repositories section in the `settings.gradle`

 * Fill in our credentials at (please contact us to retrieve credentials)
   * github_user - Github user name
   * password - Github password / access key